UCLA-VAST/AutoSA/index.md

 3. **Legality check**: This step checks if the generated schedule is legal to be mapped to systolic arrays.
 4. **Computation management**: This step constructs the PE arrays and optimizes the micro-architecture of PEs to improve the compute efficiency.
    1. **Space-time transformation**: This step applies the space-time transformation to transform programs to systolic arrays.
    2. **Array partitioning**: This step partitions the array into smaller sub-arrays.
-In addition, we allow partition the array twice, named as *array_part_L2*.
+In addition, we allow partitioning the array twice.
    3. **Latency hiding**: This step tiles and permutes the parallel loops to the innermost to hide the pipeline latency.
    4. **SIMD vectorization**: This step vectorizes the computation inside PEs.
 5. **Communication management**: This step generates and optimizes the I/O network for data communication between PEs and the external memory.